XAP Home Automation protocol

-xAP is an open protocol used for home automation and supports integration of telemetry and control devices primarily within the home.
-Common communications networks include RS-232, RS-485, Ethernet and wireless. xAP protocol always uses broadcast for sending the messages.
-All the receivers listens to the message and introspects the message header to verify whether the message is of its interest. xAP protocol has the following key advantages.
+xAP is an open protocol used for home automation which supports integration of telemetry and control devices primarily within the home.
+Common communications networks include RS-232, RS-485, Ethernet and wireless.
+The xAP protocol exclusively uses broadcast messages. xAP receivers listen to all broadcast messages and read the message header to verify whether the message is of its interest.
+The xAP protocol has the following key advantages: